DataDog/datadog-pgo/README.md

 ### What happens if there is a problem?

 datadog-pgo will always return with a zero exit code in order to let your build succeed, even if pgo downloading failed.
 If you want to fail the build on error, use the `-fail` flag.

+### How can I look at the profiles?

+1. Copy the the `debug-query` output from the last log line of datadog-pgo.
+2. Go to the profile explorer in the Datadog UI and paste the query.
+3. Increase the time range to 1 week to make sure you see all profiles.

+Please note that the profile retention is 7 days.
+If you're interested in the use case of retaining pgo profiles for longer, please let us know by opening an github issue on this repo.